AudreyRWilliams/Tic-Tac-Toe/README.md

   setCount(count + 1);
   checkWin();
 };

-- Every time a box is clicked, it adds either X or O based on count.
+- Every time a box is clicked, it adds either X or O based on count.<br>
 - Updates the data array to keep track of who played where.